notacouch/notacouch.com/blog/diamond-guide-2000-do-things-different.md

   <figcaption><a href="https://web.archive.org/web/20001109143500/http://www.diamond-guide.com/">Diamond-Guide.com (2000) after Brainlink</a></figcaption>
 </figure>

-This was our team's largest project to date.
+In my time at Brainlink, this was our team's largest project to date.
 Diamond-Guide.com was a massive website, the client really tried to hold their users' hands in their shopping experience by providing ample information on jewelry.
 They had literal books of imagery for us and wanted pretty much their entire website to be images.

 - Diamonds?
 Images.
 - Jewelry?
 Images.